Lew Perkins

-Lew Perkins (born March 24, 1945) is a former athletic director, ending his 40-year career at the University of Kansas.
-Perkins joined KU in June 2003, taking over for Al Bohl.
+Lew Perkins (March 24, 1945 – July 18, 2023) was an American athletic director.
+He ended his 40-year career at the University of Kansas (KU), having joined in June 2003, taking over for Al Bohl.
 Perkins previously held similar positions with the University of Connecticut, University of Maryland, College Park, Wichita State University and University of South Carolina Aiken where he gained a reputation for successfully cleaning up schools suffering under NCAA violations.
-Under Perkins direction, the athletics program at KU had several successful seasons, including winning the 2008 Orange Bowl in football and the 2008 Men's Basketball Championship.
+Under Perkins direction, the athletics program at KU had several successful seasons, including winning the 2008 Orange Bowl in football and the 2008 men's basketball championship.
 His tenure, though, ultimately ended in scandal and early retirement in 2010.

 Biography

 Early life

-Perkins is a native of Chelsea, Massachusetts, where he was inducted into the High School Athletics Hall of Fame.
+Perkins was a native of Chelsea, Massachusetts, where he was inducted into the High School Athletics Hall of Fame.
 Following high school, Perkins played basketball at the University of Iowa from 1965 to 1967, where he was coached by former KU great Ralph Miller, a member of the Naismith Hall of Fame.
 He also received an undergraduate degree in education from the institution.
 At Iowa, Perkins pledged and activated the Alpha Epsilon Pi fraternity.